marked-gil/the-road-to-react/README.md

 (When an event handler is passed as props from a parent component to its child component, it becomes a callback handler.)

 ### **Lifting State in React**
+* The process of moving state from one component to another.
+* The **state** should always be there where all components which depend on the state can read (via *props*) or update (via *callback handler*) it.

+**Rule of Thumb:**
+* "Always manage state at a component level where every component that's interested in it is one that is either manages the state (using information directly from *state*) or a component below the state managing component (using info from **props**)."

+* "If a component below needs to update the state, pass a **callback hanlder** down to it which allows this particular component to update the state above in the parent component."

+* "If a component below needs to use the state (eg, displaying it), pass it down as **props**."